Tselate/Dicegame-Js/README.md

 # Dicegame-Js
-A simple Dice game using HTML, CSS and simple JS.
+A simple Dice game using HTML, CSS and vanilla JS.